k0b1z/allSubs/README.md

 ```
 Or you can also install the dependencies yourself.
 They are: [assetfinder](https://github.com/tomnomnom/assetfinder), [subfinder](https://github.com/projectdiscovery/subfinder), [chaos](https://github.com/projectdiscovery/chaos-client), [anew](https://github.com/tomnomnom/anew) and [github-search](https://github.com/gwen001/github-search) .

+## Keys
+To use the tools [chaos](https://github.com/projectdiscovery/chaos-client) and [github-search](https://github.com/gwen001/github-search), it is necessary to insert their keys in the config.yml file.

 ## Usage
 ```
 python3 allSubs.py domainExample.com reconExample.txt